d2l-ai/d2l-en/chapter_preliminaries/lookup-api.md

 help(tf.ones)
 ```

-From the documentation, we can see that the `ones` function creates a new tensor with the specified shape and sets all the elements to the value of 1.
-Whenever possible, you should run a quick test to confirm your interpretation:
+From the documentation, (**we can see that the `ones` function creates a new tensor with the specified shape and sets all the elements to the value of 1.**) Whenever possible, (**you should run a quick test to confirm your interpretation**):

 ```{.python .input}
 np.ones(4)